How to do Stained Glass – Our 12 Week Experience

 Our instructor, a South African lady called Mia (who was lovely) started the class (and every class thereafter) with a short instructional video focusing on some aspect of glasswork.

-4. Introduction to stained glass
+5. Introduction to stained glass art

 There are two types of stained glass art— lead and soldered.
 The main difference between them is in the materials and techniques used to assemble the pieces of glass.